adrsen/EEC_data_processing_ETL/README.md

 ## Managing Project Dependencies using Pipenv

-We use [pipenv](https://docs.pipenv.org) for managing project dependencies and Python environments (e.g. PySpark, flake8 for code linting, IPython for interactive console sessions, etc.), are described in the `Pipfile`.
+[pipenv](https://docs.pipenv.org) is used for managing project dependencies and Python environments (e.g. PySpark, flake8 for code linting, IPython for interactive console sessions, etc.), are described in the `Pipfile`.
 Their **precise** downstream dependencies are described in `Pipfile.lock`.

 ### Installing this Projects' Dependencies